bookYEA/bridgeBASE/README.md

 1. Ensure you have followed the `Setup` instructions for both the [oracle](oracle/README.md) and [scripts](scripts/README.md) directories.

-2. On your terminal, start the oracle
+2. In your terminal, start the oracle

 ```bash
 cd oracle && make run-dev
 ```

-3. Invoke the bridge script
+3. In a separate terminal, invoke the bridge script

 ```bash
 cd scripts && make bridge-sol-to-base